fligt/color-workshop/README.md

 # Color science workshop for conservators

+Are you a conservator and want to understand better how to choose your pigment for your retouches?

-Presentation slides for the 'green square' workshop on color science for conservators
+Here a the presentation slides for the workshop on color science for conservators.